alfr1903/container-workshop/02-run-app-in-container/README.md

 to finish, there is a bare minimum version of the project in [next-workshop-cheat](next-workshop-cheat) that you can use.

-If you are using your own project you might not have access to the API keys to connect to openAI so we will exchange the backend with a somewhat simpler backend

 If you are using your own version of the [next-workshop](next-workshop) and have moved/copied it to _02-run-app-in-container_ we will have to dumb down the ChatGPT backend a bit to reduce complexity.
 Navigate to `next-workshop/app/api/chat/route.ts` and replace the contents with the following: